maartenwijntjes/maartenwijntjes.github.com/index.md

 I teach and study visual perception and communication.
-Mostly subjects that can also be physically or mathematically described, such as light, space, shape and material properties, but aesthetics, emotions etc are also involved.
-I'm interested in how artists and designers convey these aspects so I use their products (i.e. images) to study perception.
-We are currently doing many of these experiments (a selection is seen below), particularly focusing in the perception of *material*.
+Research topics mostly include phenomena that can be physically or mathematically described, such as light, space, shape, color and material properties.

 <!--The main two subjects i enjoy very much at the moment are: